fourdollars/diaas/README.md

 ### Ubuntu

- * Download an official Ubuntu [netboot](http://cdimage.ubuntu.com/netboot/) image or set up dhcp&amp;tftp to use netboot.tar.gz for PXE.
+ * Download an official Ubuntu [netboot](http://cdimage.ubuntu.com/netboot/) image (mini.iso) or set up dhcp&amp;tftp to use netboot.tar.gz for PXE.
  * Visit [the demo site](https://sylee.org/d-i/?share=00000000), edit, and save your preseed.cfg and late\_command script.
  * Boot from the netboot image you just downloaded or boot into PXE you just set up with the following kernel parameters.